gcl8a/camera-exercise-d22/README.md

 [SIGN-OFF: 1]

+Create a release of your code in GitHub and call it: `demo 1 YOUR-NAME`.
+As tag, enter 1.0.X.

 ## Step 8: As a group, decide which communication method you will use
 Discuss the pros and cons of each of the communication methods.
 Choose which method your team will use for the group activity.
 You are expected to make a _positive statement_ about your choice in your commit message.